Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 (This information can be found by selecting a route table associated with the firewall's VPC and checking the Subnet Associations tab).

-17. Click on the Routes tab and then click Edit routes.
+17. Click on the Routes tab and then click Edit Routes.

 18. Click Add route and enter the Transit gateway CIDR.